jon-jacky/home/commonplace.md

   many, many respects.
-  You could think of it as putting a low-pass filter on some of the good ideas from the 60s and 70s, as computing spread out much, much faster than educating unsophisticated people can happen. ...
+  You could think of it as putting a low-pass filter on some of the good ideas from the 60s and 70s, as computing spread out much, much faster than educating unsophisticated people can happen.
+  In the last 25 years or so, we actually got something like a pop culture, similar to what happened when television came on the scene ...

   ... a lot of the problems that computing has had in the last 25 years comes from systems where the designers were trying to fix some short-